reubenhutcherson/osTicket-ticket-lifecycle/README.md

 <h3>Step 2: Assignment and Communication</h3>

-- Sign into osTicket as an Agent
+- Sign into osTicket as an Agent.
+(You can sign in through the staff control panel link:  http://localhost/osTicket/scp)
   - We created jane.doe in previous tutorial, log in with those credentials.
   - Select the ticket we created in Step 1.